Coefficient of Conservatism:

 DUNE THISTLE, PITCHER'S THISTLE

 E. G. Voss

-Endemic to the sand beaches and dunes of Lakes Michigan and Huron, and at two sites on Lake Superior.
+Endemic to the sand beaches and dunes of Lakes Michigan, Huron, and, very locally, a few sites on Lake Superior.
 Listed as threatened under both Michigan and Federal law.

 This thistle was first noted by Zina Pitcher “on the great sand banks of Lake Superior,” the Grand Sable Dunes, during the 1826–1828 period when Pitcher was stationed as an Army surgeon at Fort Brady (Sault Ste.
 Marie).
 The short stretch from Grand Marais west through the dunes of the Grand Sable Dunes National Lakeshore is the only Michigan occurrence on Lake Superior.
 Dodge (1921) reported it for Chippewa Co.: "Sandy beach of Lake Superior, but not abundant" but no specimens exist.
 It may be that he conflated this with Chippewa Co. occurrences on Lake Huron.